-In addition to Mobileye’s innovative and well-proven computer vision accelerators, the EyeQ® features generic multithread CPU cores to provide the complete and robust computing platform that ADAS/AV applications demands.
+In addition to Mobileye’s innovative and well-proven computer vision accelerators, the EyeQ features generic multithread CPU cores to provide the complete and robust computing platform that ADAS/AV applications demand.

-Regarding the physical implementation of EyeQ®, Mobileye continues its long-standing cooperation with STMicroelectronics.
-Leveraging STM’s substantial experience in automotive-grade designs, STM provides support in state-of-the-art physical implementation, as well as automotive-grade memories, high-speed interfaces, and system-in-package design to ensure that the EyeQ® devices meet the full qualification process according to the highest automotive standards.
+Mobileye has a long-standing cooperation with STMicroelectronics (STM) for implementation of the EyeQ devices Leveraging its substantial experience in automotive-grade designs, STM provides support in state-of-the-art physical implementation, as well as automotive-grade memories, high-speed interfaces, and system-in-package design to ensure that the EyeQ devices meet the full qualification process according to the highest automotive standards.

 Mobileye has a proven track record of developing hardware to meet the challenges of each new level of autonomous driving and we expect our computing capabilities to continue to grow exponentially.
-Indeed, in order to support the need to run increasingly greater numbers of different algorithms simultaneously, each generation of the EyeQ® has been approximately eight times more powerful than its predecessor, yet all the while maintaining the requisite low power dissipation.
+Indeed, in order to support running increasingly greater numbers of different algorithms simultaneously, each generation of the EyeQ has been approximately eight times more powerful than its predecessor, all the while maintaining the requisite low power dissipation.

-In addition to the safety requirements, inherent in an automotive application, security is no less of a concern.
-To support the cyber-security requirements of ADAS/AV applications, the EyeQ®5 is being designed with an integrated Hardware Security Module which includes various innovative HW security features.
+In addition to the safety requirements inherent to an automotive application, security is no less a concern.
+To support the cyber-security requirements of ADAS/AV applications, the EyeQ5 was designed with an integrated hardware security module which includes various innovative HW security features.
 This enables system integrators to support secure over-the-air software updates, secure in-vehicle communication, etc.

-EyeQ® devices are delivered to automakers and Tier1 suppliers along with a full suite of hardware accelerated algorithms and applications that are required for ADAS and autonomous driving.
-Along with this, starting from EyeQ®5, Mobileye will support an automotive-grade standard operating system and provide a complete software development kit (SDK) to allow customers to differentiate their solutions by deploying their algorithms on EyeQ®5.
-The SDK may also be used for prototyping and deployment of Neural Networks, and for access to Mobileye pre-trained network layers.
-Uses of EyeQ®5 as an Open Software Platform are facilitated by such architectural elements such as hardware virtualization and full cache coherency between CPUs and accelerators.
+EyeQ devices are delivered to automakers and Tier1 suppliers along with a full suite of hardware accelerated algorithms and applications that are required for ADAS and autonomous driving.
+Along with this, Mobileye supports an automotive-grade standard operating system and provides a complete software development kit (SDK) to allow customers to differentiate their solutions by deploying their algorithms on EyeQ5.
+The SDK may also be used for prototyping and deployment of neural networks, and for access to Mobileye pre-trained network layers.
+Uses of EyeQ5 as an open software platform are facilitated by such architectural elements such as hardware virtualization and full cache coherency between CPUs and accelerators.